 Second, the calculation does not consider what charter schools need to provide an education.
 This is particularly true for cyber charter schools.
 Without much of the overhead of traditional school districts and brick-and-mortar charter schools (e.g., buildings, utilities, maintenance, etc.), cyber charter schools benefit from receiving inflated tuition rates.

-Third, the calculation includes several school district costs that charter schools either do not, or may not have.
-Specifically, the tuition calculation includes:
+Third, the calculation includes several school district costs that charter schools do not have (or at least go well beyond those of charter schools) and includes numerous costly mandates that may not apply to charter schools.
+For example, the calculation includes:

 And as those costs have increased, so too have school district tuition rates.
-Compared to 2007-08, the average charter school tuition rate has increased 45% for special education and 38% for regular education.
+Compared to 2007-08, the average charter school tuition rate has increased 98% for special education and 66% for regular education with most of those increases coming since the 2012-13 school year.

 Finally, the calculation makes several assumptions about special education students that result in school district overpayments.
 Specifically, the calculation assumes that 16% of all students will need special education programs and services and then it assumes that all special education students will need programs and services costing the same amount.
 For more information on how this happens and its impact, see “School districts are overpaying charter schools for special education” below.